lightest/diamond-webgl/README.md

 - have blue areas that are very distinct from the red and green ones.
 This contributes to creating good contrasts between bright and dark areas.

+To generate an ASET image, orthographic projection should be used to avoid deformation due to perspective when being too close to the gem.
 Here is an ASET image of a perfect diamond I generated with this project, and its decomposition:

 ![ASET illustration](src/readme/ASET_decomposition.png)